How to become an Associate Member

 The advantages from joining PDFC as an Associate are:

 - The latest edition of the PDFH and regular updates for the term of membership.

-- The opportunity to benefit from leading edge economic and strategic rail research, with access to the full reports for all studies commisioned by PDFC.
+- The opportunity to benefit from leading edge economic and strategic rail research, with access to the full reports for all studies commissioned by PDFC.
 Recent examples include research into the effects on rail demand of new rolling stock, environmental awareness, car parking at stations and ticket gates.
 All reports are available to download from the Members' secure website.

 - Ability to offer potential clients access to the latest demand forecasting research, even where a PDFC member is not involved directly.